2017-12-31

 The mysteries behind Singapore's successes

-Ahmed Al-Shuqairi is a Saudi Arabian activist and media figure has been well-known of his series of Khawatir programs, it means "reflections" in English.
+Ahmed Al-Shuqairi, a Saudi Arabian activist and media figure, has been well-known for his series of Khawatir programs, meaning "reflections" in English.
 He performed in this media project between 2005-2015.
-The kickstart of this project was to tackle the dilemmas that young in the Islamic Arab World suffer from through showing the successful experiences of other communities overseas.
-It was a vibrant cultural exchange tool which prompted those youth to interpret their images in the mirror of other.
-It, therefore, highlighted political, social, economic issues, including intellectualism that was notably brought out.
+The kickstart of this project was to tackle the dilemmas that young people in the Islamic Arab world suffer from by showing the successful experiences of other communities overseas.
+It was a vibrant cultural exchange tool that prompted those youth to interpret their images in the mirror of others.
+Therefore, it highlighted political, social, and economic issues that were notably brought out, including intellectualism.

-In this episode "The mysteries behind Singapore's success," in Arabic, Ahmed visited this country to show us its stunning progression in different fields that it has accomplished since its independence in the 1960s.
+In this episode, "The mysteries behind Singapore's success," in Arabic, Ahmed visited this country to show us the stunning progression in different fields that it has accomplished since its independence in the 1960s.
 I found it interesting to translate into English.

 Ahmad starts narrating from 2:00 on, saying,